NoahCornish/noahcornish/README.md

 # Hi there 👋

 I am Noah Cornish!
 I am currently enrolled in my first year of the Bachelor of Education (BEd) I/S stream at Nipissing University.
+I graduated in June of 2023 with my Honours Specialization in Enviornmental Geography with two specialists in Geomatics and Environmental Mangement with a minor in Biology.

 ## Research